integreat-io/integreat/README.md

   setting the auth rules for a schema, you specify required rules so that to get data cast in this schema, an ident with e.g. the role `admin` must be provided.
+- `type`: An optional string to signal when this ident is `'ROOT'` or `'ANON'`.
+  This is used internally by Integreat, but in some cases you may want to set this yourself.
+Make sure, however, that you don't let third-parties set `'ROOT'`.
+Make sure to also set the id, typically to `'root'` or `'anonymous'`.
+Not setting any `type` is the same as setting it to `'CUST'`, which is the default.
+- `isCompleted`: A flag to signal that an ident has already been completed, so that it won't be completed again.
+Used by the `completeIdent` middleware.
+You should normally not need to set this yourself.

 Actions are authenticated by setting an ident on the `meta.ident` property.
 It's up to the code dispatching an action to get hold of the properties of an ident